steadylearner/Python_Tkinter_Example/README.md

 input_text_value = tk.StringVar()
 ```

 First, we start the app with `window = tk.Tk()` and set title with `window.title(APP_TITLE)` you can edit app title at settings.py to use another title. window here is a top level component for your gui app.
-It is easily accessable with `winfo_toplevel()` we will see later.
+It is easily accessible with `winfo_toplevel()` we will see later.
 You don't need to pass it to the other components to use its other method by using that.

 Then, we set menubar and assign to the window.